TixiaoShan/LIO-SAM/README.md

     <img src="./config/doc/loop-closure.gif" alt="drawing" width="400"/>
 </p>

+  - **KITTI dataset:** Testing with the KITTI dataset with LIO-SAM can be problematic.
+LIO-SAM needs a very good IMU source to function properly.
+The KITTI odometry sequence gives no IMU data.
+The KITTI raw synced dataset only gives IMU data at 10Hz, which is impossible to perform IMU pre-integration during a lidar scan.
+Though the KITTI raw unsynced dataset gives IMU data at 100Hz, the timestamps of the data is inconsistent, which causes pre-integration failure.
+Testing LIO-SAM with KITTI dataset is very similar to testing VINS-Mono with it.
+More discussions about this problem can be found [here](https://github.com/HKUST-Aerial-Robotics/VINS-Mono/issues/222).

 ## Paper

 Thank you for citing [LIO-SAM (IROS-2020)](./config/doc/paper.pdf) if you use any of this code.